Holiday Shopping Guide: Where to Shop Local in the Springs

 Holiday Brass

-Holiday Brass will be performing in downtown Manitou Springs on Sundays between Thanksgiving and Christmas at 12-2 p.m.
+Holiday Brass will be performing in downtown Manitou Springs on Black Friday and Sundays between Thanksgiving and Christmas at 12-2 p.m.
 You’ll see and hear them strolling throughout town while you enjoy shopping and dining in Manitou’s local shops and restaurants.

 Santa Claus standing in front of Christmas tree waving to shoppers at a holiday shopping event in Manitou Springs.